The techniques a sports psychologist uses to help footballers’ confidence

 “What a lot of fans don’t see is how out of control these players’ careers are, so that can be very stressful.
 Your bank account doesn’t always inoculate you from the stresses of life, and by and large footballers want to play, they want to compete.

-More recently, Dan has spent the last few years working with Everton winger Yannick Bolasie in order to help him feel like – in his own words – a Premier League player.
+More recently, Abrahams has spent the last few years working with Everton winger Yannick Bolasie in order to help him feel like – in his own words – a Premier League player.

 “Yannick had just come up with Palace, he was a raw skillful player.
 He really has been a brilliant student of the mental side of the game over the last three-four years.